 In Jewish medicine, success is not measured by the size of one's practice, by the volume of surgery performed, by the location of one's office, or by the renown enjoyed by or the acclaim heaped upon the physician.
 Rather, it relates to the degree to which the physician has been able to conform to the norms of Jewish medicine.

-Jewish medicine, then, is a philosophic field of practice based on Jewish moral and ethical values, including but not limited to those laws dealing specifically with how a physician is to ply his trade (the focus of this website).
+Jewish medicine, then, is a philosophy of practice based on Jewish moral and ethical values, including but not limited to those laws dealing specifically with how a physician is to ply his trade (the focus of this website).
 According to the Biblical account of Creation, we were placed on this earth to serve rather than be served (Genesis 2:15), and the calling of physicians is to serve in their supremely holy vocation -- to serve God and "serve the people."
 A sense of service (think Chiune Sugihara) as the basis for practicing medicine represents a much higher level than does a desire to help people that is fueled by a craving for self-admiration or by self-satisfaction derived from patient gratitude and from societal esteem.
 Self-service ("what's in it for me?") is better suited for the Automat.